II - PRODUCTION - THE LIVES

 My time in Jerusalem turned into so much more than just shooting a film; every day was like a master-class in the historical context of the region.
 While over the course of the three months, I came to understand the conflict so much more, I was no closer to forming a solid opinion about what solution I should feel supportive of.
 It was like the puzzle had just grown a thousand more pieces.
 This, in itself - the sheer complexity of the situation - was rather depressing.
 Every dinner we had with people who lived and worked there day-in day-out, would inevitably veer into arguing about the conflict, and, sure enough, just like most peace negotiations, agreements would be reached here and there before ultimately the whole thing would collapse and return to the status quo of initial disagreements and contradictions.
 Just in time for desert.

 I’m under no illusion that my experience there was cotton-wooled in the privilege of ignorance (having no pre-existing emotional ties in the conflict) and being a white tourist guided by a well-connected and fearless diplomat in a time of relative tranquility.
 I had by no means experienced the more regular and harsh life of the West Bank (not to mention Gaza, where I didn’t go), as we drove through many run-down areas, butterflying from safe place to safe place.
-But the simple fact that such a trip was possible was eye-opening to me.
+But the simple fact that such a trip was possible and pleasurable was eye-opening to me.
 And when we met and hung out with Palestinians, the conflict was not a major topic of conversation - we'd talk about food, tourism, culture, travel.
 As though the conflict was something they had to deal with throughout their life, but on a day-to-day basis, in human interactions with people who aren't there for or because of the conflict, they went about life like any one else in Paris or LA.